How to stay effective remotely with online collaboration tools

 But the development of technologies created an interesting effect of also coming out with newer innovations at a much lower cost for entry.
 What used to require massive investments are now sold at consumer prices or even made free through an extremely wide range of software programs.

-The efficiencies that online tools have now greatly outweigh the learning curves that these applications once commanded, with even newer products having incredibly intuitive interfaces to make using them as seamless as possible.
+The efficiencies that online collaboration tools have now greatly outweigh the learning curves that these applications once commanded, with even newer products having incredibly intuitive interfaces to make using them as seamless as possible.
 What’s more is that these new online tools are made with remote work in mind, so accessing and sharing these tools across your team is likely already a built-in functionality with most tools you’ll come across.

 With the market now keenly aware of the business’ general need for better and more robust online work tools, strapping tech firms have started competing with each other to get their products out the door as early as they can so that they can showcase their unique approach to collaboration.